Required Documentation for Form I-20 or Form DS-2019 Issuance

 - May be obtained from an online banking account or in print from the bank

-- Must show the name of the account holder
+- Must show the bank’s name and the name of the account holder

 - Must be on letterhead or have the sponsor’s seal